PV Repowering 2026: How Industrial Companies Are Modernizing Their Existing Plants and Selling Them to Investors

 Three Economic Effects of Changing Modules

-Solar Package I and EEG Feed-in Tariffs: When Does the Right to Feed-in Tariffs Remain in Effect?
+3. Solar Package I and EEG Feed-in Tariff: When Does the Right to Receive Payments Remain in Effect?

 EEG Feed-in Tariffs & Repowering: An Overview of the Legal Framework